 There are numerous fields in which laboratory analysts can specialize, such as criminal justice, medicine or manufacturing.
 Specialized equipment and complicated concepts usually lead laboratory analysts to focus their work in a given area.
 Laboratory analysts employed by companies involved in manufacturing help to maintain product consistency and safety.
 Work in medical laboratories involves analyzing patient samples for diagnostic purposes.

 According to the U.S. Bureau of Labor Statistics (BLS), the total number of positions available for laboratory analysts will increase in the next few years (www.bls.gov).
-Biological technician jobs will increase by 5%, job growth about as fast as the average for all occupations, between 2014 and 2024, BLS data projected.
-Medical and clinical laboratory technicians and technologists can expect job growth of 16% during those same years, the BLS reported.
+Biological technician jobs will increase by 7%, job growth about as fast as the average for all occupations, between 2018 and 2028, BLS data projected.
+Medical and clinical laboratory technicians and technologists can expect a much faster than average job growth of 11% during those same years, the BLS reported.

-As of May 2015, the BLS reports, medical and clinical laboratory technicians earned a median annual wage of $38,970.
-The highest-paying industry for these technicians was pharmaceutical and medicine manufacturing, followed by dentist offices.
-As of the same month, medical and clinical laboratory technologists earned a median of $60,520.
-The highest-paying industries for technologists were pharmaceutical and medicine manufacturing.
+As of May 2018, the BLS reports, medical and clinical laboratory technologists and technicians earned a median annual wage of $52,330.
+The highest-paying industry for these technicians was whole electronic markets and agents and brokers, followed by professional and commercial equipment and supplies merchant wholesalers.